 Lazzari Memorial Prize

-Our first annual law student writing competition.
+Our second annual law student writing competition.

 GENERAL INFO